Snegithiye

 Snegithiye is a 2000 Indian Tamil-language mystery thriller film directed by Priyadarshan.
 The film notably features only female characters, played by Tabu, Jyothika, Sharbani Mukherjee and Ishitta Arun.
+This is the latest Tamil film of Tabu till date.
 Music was composed by Vidyasagar.
 The film, released in 2000, proved to be an average grosser at the box office but bagged positive reviews from critics.

 Originally planned to be made as a multilingual, in Tamil, Malayalam and Hindi, the film was released first in Tamil, while the Malayalam version, Raakilipattu, as well as the Hindi dubbed version of the Malayalam version, Friendship were released seven years later.
 The film's story is loosely based on the 1999 Marathi film Bindhaast.

 Plot

 Best friends Vani "Vasu" Subramaniam (Josephine in Malayalam) and Radhika Menon are carefree pranksters at a prestigious ladies' college in Chennai.
 They stay up late, break rules and wreak havoc at their hostel, much to their lecturers' annoyance.
 They also form a rivalry against Geetha, the college queen bee.
 Malathi, Radhika's aunt, wants her niece to complete her studies, so that she can take over her late parents' multi-million business.
 In order to straighten Radhika out, Malathi arranges for her to get married.

 At this point, Vasu and Radhika are introduced to Gayathri, a fiercely independent and strong police officer and an alumnus of their college.
 During an event at the college, Gayathri explains how women in the country lose their independence and livelihood after getting married.
 Convinced that they should avoid marriage as long as possible, Vani and Radhika pretend that Radhika has a boyfriend from overseas, named Ramesh, in order to avoid Malathi from arranging anymore suitors.
 However, this fantasy takes a whole new turn when an actual person named Ramesh calls and sends Radhika letters, claiming to be her boyfriend.
 To end this nuisance, Vasu and Radhika invite Ramesh to their hostel during the college dance program and plan to trick him into blurt out the truth.
 Vasu instructs Radhika to bring her aunt's guns for their safety.

 However, a mysterious shooter kills Ramesh before the girls can confront him.
 Fearing that suspicion would fall on them, they decide to dispose of the body by hiding it in the air ventilator.
 Unexpectedly, the body slides down the vent and lands on the auditorium stage, in the middle of a performance.
 Gayathri, who is the guest of honour at the event, takes charge of the case.
 She finds Radhika's necklace on the body and the two girls are brought in for questioning.
 At the police station, an old woman shows up claiming that Ramesh is her son and has gone missing.
 Realising that the noose is tightening and that the story of their innocence will not stand, Vasu and Radhika escape police custody and hide in an abandoned mansion on the outskirts of the city.